‘The Walking Dead’ Season 8 Scripts Arrive, And New Cast Regulars Are Announced Ahead Of Filming

 — chandler riggs (@chandlerriggs) April 19, 2017

 Of course, this gives absolutely nothing away about what happens in Episode 1 of The Walking Dead Season 8.
-And, let’s face it, Chandler probably has to love the script, it’s his job after all.
+And, let’s face it, Chandler probably has to love the script; it’s his job after all.
 However, considering how much Season 7 improved with its finale episode compared to the rest of the season, let’s hope he’s telling the truth about the upcoming season.
 For fans though, Season 8 of The Walking Dead is still a very long way off with its predicted October start.

 What do you think will happen in Season 8 of The Walking Dead?
 Let us know your thoughts and theories by commenting below.

-The Walking Dead will return to AMC with Season 8 later in 2017.
+The Walking Dead will return to AMC with Season 8 in the fall of 2017.

 [Featured Image by Gene Page/AMC]